ZacBlanco/zacblanco.github.io/education/social-psychology/notes-1.md

 **Distorted Perceptions**: Sometimes if we expect to see something our brain will actually fill in the gaps.

-- We like to infer information form non-verbal behaviors.
+- We like to infer information from non-verbal behaviors.
 - Primary thing we use is facial expressions
 - Also: tone of voice
 - Gestures